Rust-Book-Collective/rust-api-dev/content/docs/part-1/05-tokio-hyper-axum.md

 - finally, the `posts::delete` handler will reply to the `DELETE` requests

-As you can see the URL pattern can include placeholders like `:id` and `:slug` - the handlers will receive these parameters via so-called extractors.
+As you can see the URL pattern can include placeholders like `:id`
+ - the handlers will receive these parameters via so-called extractors.
 The `POST` and `PUT` requests must contain a JSON request body, the appropriate handler methods will receive the parsed request via extractors too.